-If you want to change the parameters to postMessage (we hope you do!) or add a new remote method, you need to do so in two places.
+If you want to add a new remote method, you need to do so in two places.
 You need to modify the ChatServer's remote interface in ChatServer.java and the actual method definition in ChatServerImpl.java.
 The same is true for the ChatConsumer.